Somalia looks to rickety port to rebuild threatened state

 "It's the biggest asset the Somali government has," said Abdirashid Hashi, a former cabinet minister.

-The sorry state of affairs shows the challenges Somalia faces as it tries to rebuild crumbling institutions and stabilize a nation under threat from an Islamist insurgency.
+The sorry state of affairs shows the challenges Somalia faces as it tries to rebuild crumbling institutions and stabilise a nation under threat from an Islamist insurgency.

 Government efforts to improve the port go to the heart of its desire to ease its reliance on foreign aid and generate more revenues to finance a security force capable of beating back al Shabaab militants.